2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 3. We have created, and are working at maintaining a strong research culture within MPL:

-1. New indeterminate faculty hires with strong, peer-reviewed publications have been hired.
+1. Since 2021, new indeterminate faculty hires with strong, peer-reviewed publications have been selected.
 This is obtained by requesting applicants have publications in peer- reviewed journals in the last 5 years.
+However, 2 of the 3 selected faculty members left RMC within 18 months of being hired.
+An additional indeterminate hire has been selected but has not been

 3. Faculty are being encouraged to work together to publish material.
 This has been achieved and is in progress (more collaborations in conducting research)

-5. The Resilience Plus initiative under the leadership of Dr. Chérif is collaborating on numerous research projects with Dr. Ryan Niemiec –renowned international researcher- and the le VIA Institute on Character (international research collaboration).
+4. The Resilience Plus initiative under the leadership of Dr. Chérif is collaborating on numerous research projects with Dr. Ryan Niemiec – renowned international researcher- and the le VIA Institute on Character (international research collaboration).

-8. Cadets are being encouraged to present their research at conferences (see point 8 below).
+7. Cadets are being encouraged to present their research at conferences (see point 8 below).4.

-9. The first page of 3 faculty members’ published work are framed and mounted in Hewett to showcase MPL research to cadets and peers.
-These works are updated two times a year.
+8. The first pages of 3 faculty members’ published work are framed and mounted in Hewett to showcase MPL research to cadets and peers.
+These works are updated two times a year:

 3. The Committee recommends that the MPL researchers have access to more important scientific journals in psychology.
 Discussion with the librarian and Dean of Social Sciences and Humanities.
 Cost is often a barrier.
 MPL library rep, Dean of Social Sciences and Humanities and Chief Librarian.
 Ongoing